Push Crash Data

 The body of the request is a JSON object with a set of fields that contain the raw data and crash indicators.

-It is mandatory to configure a response code.
-If the POST request is accepted, we expect a http status code 200 (OK)
+It is mandatory to configure a adequate response code: if the push request is accepted, we expect a 200 (OK)

-.
-Any other code will be considered as a failure, and the service will attempt to send the crash data again every minute for 10 minutes.
-If the request still fails after these 10 attempts, the crash will be sent once a day until receiving a valid answer.
+http status code.
+Any other code will be considered as a failure, and the service will attempt to send the crash data again every minute for 30 minutes.
+If the request still fails after 30 attempts, the crash will be sent once a day until receiving a valid answer, or until the crash expires.

 Security